ddeltree/ddeltree/README.md

 # Hi, I'm Davi 👋🏻

-I'm a Computer Science BSc student in my 3rd semester at the Universidade Federal de Alagoas (UFAL) based in Brazil 🇧🇷.
+I'm a Computer Science BSc student at the Universidade Federal de Alagoas (UFAL) based in Brazil 🇧🇷.
 My career goal is to become a DevOps engineer, a full-stack developer, and an active open-source contributor.

 ### ⚒️ What I'm working on